 Fill in the application form

 Fill in the application form at www.studyinfo.fi during 8th - 22nd January 2020.
 Logging in to the My Studyinfo service is not required for filling in the application form.
 You can refer to the instructional video at the bottom of this page.
 In your application form you can choose a maximum of 6 degree programmes to apply for from Universities and Universities of Applied Sciences in Finland.
-Carefully consider your order of preferences in your application form.
-You will be given admission to the highest preference where your admission points are sufficient.
-Choose your most preferred degree programme as your first option, and then choose your second to sixth options when applicable.
-The order of preference in the application is binding and cannot be changed after the application period closes 23rd January 2019 at 15.00.
-There is no fee required for filling in the application form in 2019.
-Please note each applicant can have a maximum of one application form per application round.
-If an applicant has submitted more than one application form in the application period 2020, your newest application form is left active and the older application forms will be deleted.
+There is no fee required for filling in the application form in 2020.
+Please note each applicant can have a maximum of one application form per application period.
+If have submitted more than one application form in the application period 2020, your newest application form is active and the older application forms will be deleted.

 You need to upload required certificates to your application form.
 An official translation of your certificate is also required if it is not issued in English, Finnish or Swedish.
 If you want to make changes to your application, you can make the changes during the application period by either logging into the My Studyinfo service with Finnish banking codes or you can use the link sent to you in the automatic e-mail message which you have received after submitting your application.
 For other changes which are not possible to do via My Studyinfo -service or via the e-mail link, please send them by email to the Admissions Services of your highest choice UAS.